asuagar/statrethink-course-cmdstanpy-2019/README.md

-# Statistical Rethinking: A Bayesian Course Using Python, Stan and Plotnine
+# Statistical Rethinking: A Bayesian Course Using Python, CmdStanPy and Plotnine

 ## Intro